All Episodes

 We could have played a crazy fantasy game a couple of years ago.

-It would have been, it would have been a hoot.
+It would have been a hoot.

-Bunch of people sitting around, I don't know, you know, 1995, 2003, or whatever.
+A bunch of people sitting around, I don't know, you know, 1995, 2003, whenever say, listen, the economy is going to just crumble, right?

-We had the dot com boom, dot com bust.
+We had the dot-com boom, dot-com bust.

-And then stay with me here.
+And then, stay with me here.

-Oh, it all of course goes straight to hell, but we let him do it.
+Oh, it all, of course, goes straight to hell, but we let him do it.

 Wouldn't that be something?